frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 >
 > *The validation layer was integrated into our CI/CD pipeline with Cloud Build and GitHub Actions.
 Before any code merged, it ran schema validation to compare source schemas against expected, data quality tests similar to what you'd do with dbt or Great Expectations, and drift detection to catch breaking changes early.
 I even added cost estimation so we could flag expensive queries before they hit production.*
 >
 > *The safety layer was specifically for our LLM implementations.
-I built input sanitization to catch prompt injection attempts, integrated Cloud DLP and AWS Comprehend for PII detection on both inputs and outputs, added hallucination checks that verified responses against our source data, and implemented content safety classifiers to filter inappropriate outputs.
+I built input sanitization to catch prompt injection attempts, integrated tools to automatically detect sensitive personal data like emails, phone numbers, or credit cards in both inputs and outputs.
+I added hallucination checks that verified responses against our source data, and implemented content safety classifiers to filter inappropriate outputs.
 Rate limiting prevented runaway token usage.*
 >
-> *Finally, the observability layer had dashboards tracking pipeline health, cost breakdowns by project and team, data quality metrics, and AI safety stats like blocked requests and PII detections.*
+> *Finally, the observability layer had dashboards tracking pipeline health, cost breakdowns by project and team, data quality metrics, and AI safety stats like blocked requests and detection of sensitive personal data.*
 >
 > *The impact was significant — 65% fewer production incidents, 30% cost savings from catching expensive patterns early, and onboarding time cut in half because new engineers could actually find documentation."*